openedx/docs.openedx.org/source/developers/references/developer_guide/process/FAQ-about-pull-requests.rst

 the PR's status, and use labels to denote different aspects / states of the PR.
 This helps reviewers better understand what action(s) are needed, and by who.

-A breakdown of these statuses and labels can be found **TODO** here for reference (though, PR authors are not responsible for updating PR status or labels).
+A breakdown of these statuses and labels can be found at the :doc:`pull-request-statuses` for reference (though, PR authors are not responsible for updating PR status or labels).

 On the right-hand side of the PR, you'll be able to see the status of your pull request, the Community PM responsible for the PR, and the last date the